Kneedeep2005/UETC/observational_constraints/galaxies/des_decam_late_time_structure.md

 ## Interpretation Within the UETC Framework

-Within Unified Electromagnetic Toroidal Cosmology (UETC), parameters commonly labeled as “dark energy” are interpreted as **effective descriptors** of large-scale electromagnetic structure and propagation behavior, rather than as fundamental substances or new physical fields.
+Within exploratory UETC discussion, parameters commonly labeled as “dark energy” may be viewed as **effective descriptors of large-scale propagation or structural behavior**, without asserting replacement of ΛCDM components or introducing new fundamental substances or fields.

 Under this interpretation:
 - late-time deviations in lensing or clustering amplitude are not treated as anomalies requiring new particles or forces,